The Aviator (2004 film): Plot

 In 1947, with the H-4 Hercules flying boat still in construction, Hughes finishes the XF-11 reconnaissance aircraft and takes it for a test flight.
-However, one of the engines fails midflight, and he crashes in Beverly Hills, miraculously surviving the crash.
+However, one of the engines fails midflight; he crashes in Beverly Hills and is severely injured, but miraculously survives.
 The army cancels its order for the H-4 Hercules, although Hughes still continues the development with his own money.
 Dietrich informs Hughes that he must choose between funding the airlines or his flying boat.
 Hughes orders Dietrich to mortgage the TWA assets so he can continue the development.

 As his OCD worsens, Hughes becomes increasingly paranoid, planting microphones and tapping Gardner's phone lines to keep track of her, until she kicks him out of her house.
 The FBI searches his home for incriminating evidence of war profiteering, searching through his possessions.

 Brewster privately offers to drop the charges if Hughes sells TWA to Trippe, but Hughes refuses.
 Hughes' OCD symptoms become extreme, and he retreats into an isolated "germ-free zone" for three months.
 Trippe has Brewster summon him for a Senate investigation, certain that Hughes will not show up.
 Gardner visits him and personally grooms and dresses him in preparation for the hearing.

 An invigorated Hughes defends himself against Brewster's charges and accuses the Senator of taking bribes from Trippe.
 He concludes by announcing that he has committed to completing the H-4 aircraft, and that he will leave the country if he cannot get it to fly.
 Brewster's bill is promptly defeated.

 After successfully flying the aircraft, Hughes speaks with Dietrich and his engineer, Glenn Odekirk, about a new jetliner for TWA.
 However, he begins hallucinating men in germ-resistant suits, and has a panic attack.
 As Odekirk hides him in a restroom while Dietrich fetches a doctor, Hughes begins to have flashbacks of his childhood, his love for aviation and his ambition for success, compulsively repeating the phrase "the way of the future".